-On 10th December 2020 we published our Business Manifesto for 2021.
-The fourth annual statement of its kind, it sets out the opportunities and challenges our membership want to champion and which we believe will have the most impact.
-It commits the Chamber, a politically neutral organisation, to lead, support and campaign for a programme of activity across the region in 2021.
+On 26th November 2021 we published our Business Manifesto for 2022.
+The fifth annual statement of its kind, it sets out the opportunities and challenges our membership want to champion and which we believe will have the most impact.

-We set out four main priorities, on which the Chamber will focus:
+We set out three main priorities, on which the Chamber will focus:

 These priorities are framed by the following six core themes that inform, influence and shape our vision and wider programme of work and events across the region and at the local level.

-The BMAG acts as a scrutiny and review body, overseeing progress on the delivery of the Chamber’s annual Business Manifesto.
+Read more about our Business Manifesto Advisory Group (BMAG), a scrutiny and review body, overseeing progress on the delivery of the Chamber’s Business Manifesto.